micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 ## Statically vs. dynamically allocated objects

-Most system objects are self-contained, and the rule is that if the storage requirements are known, constant and the same for all instances, the storage is  allocated in the object instance data.
+Most system objects are self-contained, and the rule is that if the storage requirements are known, constant and identical for all instances, then the storage is allocated in the object instance data.

 However some system objects require additional memory, different from one instance to the other.
 Examples for such objects are threads (which require stacks), message queues and memory pools.